A Fundamental Inequality Governing the Rate Coding Response of Sensory Neurons: An inequality governing the peripheral activity

-Finally, there is a weaker inequality that can be obtained from (\ref{inequality}), but one that does not require knowledge of SR. Since $\text{SR} \ge 0$, we conclude trivially that $\text{SS} \le \text{PR}/2$.
+Both the lower and the upper bounds are now proved, and (\ref{inequality}) is established in full.
+There is also a weaker inequality that can be obtained from (\ref{inequality}), but one that does not require knowledge of SR. Since $\text{SR} \ge 0$, we conclude trivially that $\text{SS} \le \text{PR}/2$.
 That is, the steady-state activity cannot exceed one half of the peak activity.
+Finally, in the absence of stimulus, both PR and SS equal SR and the inequality shows the correct limiting behaviour for $I=0$.